bluesky/bluesky/doc/source/msg.rst

 object (i.e. Device) to apply the command to, if applicable, and ``args`` and ``kwargs`` are arguments to the command.

-To execute the plan, the RunEngine consumes it, one message at a time.
+To execute the plan, the :doc:`RunEngine <run_engine>` consumes it, one message at a time.

 .. code-block:: python